 - 1. THAT Council endorse the submission to the Department of Planning, Housing and Infrastructure on the Crows Nest Transport Oriented Development (TOD) rezoning proposal (Attachment 1). - 2.
 THAT the CEO be delegated authority to make further submissions on any issues that arise following the conclusion of the exhibition period. - 3.
-THAT Council endorses the submission of the Access and Inclusion Committee (now Attachment 2) and provides support for the Minister for Planning and any department staff to attend the next meeting of the Committee.
+THAT Council endorse the submission of the North Sydney Access and Inclusion Committee to the Crows Nest TOD rezoning proposal (now Attachment 2).